-B. Morning Assembly
+C. Morning Assembly

-Each morning students report to their assigned homeroom teacher for a reading of the daily gospel, prayer, the Pledge of Allegiance, and announcements.
-These announcements often include important information such as updated times, directions, cancellations and reminders.
+Each morning begins with an assembly promptly at 8:00 a.m. with the teachers and students gathered for a prayer, the Pledge of Allegiance and announcements.
+These announcements often include important information such as upcoming events, cancellations and reminders.
 Please have the students at school early enough so that they are ready to listen to these announcements.
-Students are marked as tardy if they are late to homeroom, even if they were dropped off at an appropriate time.

-C. Phone Calls (incoming)
+D. Phone Calls (incoming)